forcedotcom/cli/releasenotes/README.md

 * FIX: Really large retrieves won't throw a `Maximum call stack size exceeded` anymore.
 SDR PR [#1046](https://github.com/forcedotcom/source-deploy-retrieve/pull/1046)

+* FIX: When retrieving a CustomObject (including CustomMetadataTypes), the top-level `Whatever__c.object-meta.xml` will no longer be saved to your project when it's ignored by `.forceignore`.
+SDR PR [#1053](https://github.com/forcedotcom/source-deploy-retrieve/pull/1053)

 ## 2.1.7 (July 26, 2023) [stable]

 ANNOUNCEMENT: If you install Salesforce CLI using `npm`, and use Node.js 14 or 16, be aware of these [end-of-life dates](https://github.com/forcedotcom/cli/issues/1985).